Tutopiya Logo

 How Set Notation connects to the rest of Sets

-Set symbols feed directly into Venn Diagrams, where shading matches A ∩ B and A′.
-The same language appears later in Probability under Venn Diagrams And Tables.
+Set Notation feeds directly into Venn Diagrams, where the same symbols describe shaded regions.
+It also underpins probability work in Venn Diagrams and Tables.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make